In this issue:

 on heavily, on a GFI receptacle.
 These can ‘nuisance trip’,

-out here in the country where power isn’t all that ‘clean’.
-We’ve
+out here in the country where power isn’t always ‘clean’.
+I’ve

-more than one freezer-full of beef lost to this little ‘glitch’
+more than one freezer-full of meat lost to this little ‘glitch’

 that gets expensive!
 Many freezers aren’t accessed every day, and